-In 2016 there were approx. 2500 amazing volunteers who worked at the festival.
-Volunteers are the backbone, the core of the festival and one of the main reasons why the festival in 2016 became the best ever!
+In 2017 there were over 2600 amazing volunteers who worked at the festival.
+Volunteers are the backbone, the core of the festival and one of the main reasons why the festival in 2017 became the best ever!
 As a volunteer at Øya, you get a unique experience, a chance to work in the background and be part of what makes the festival go round.

 Be quick to register and your chances are higher for getting exactly the job you want.
 However, we advise that you read all of the information on this page before registering.

 Oh!
 By the way: To volunteer at Øya you must be over 18 years old on the first festival day, i.e the 8th of August.

 What does it mean to be a volunteer?
 What do we expect from you?

 We offer a wide range of different volunteer jobs.
 You do not need to have any prior festival experience, but we hope you have a contagious good mood, whether the sun is shining or it is raining cats and dogs.
 We expect you to show up on time and contribute to the best of your ability until your work session is over.
 As a reward, we guarantee you an unforgettable experience, great music, tasty organic food, eternal gratitude and then some.

 Here are some tasks you can get as a volunteer:

 - Rigging – up or dismantling of fences, tents, etc.

 - Security – ensure that everyone is doing well at the festival and not get lost in the festival area.